Henik (footballer)

 Henik Luiz de Andrade or simply Henik (ヘニキ, Heniki, born 8 September 1989 in Astorga, Paraná), is a Brazilian footballer who play as a Defensive midfielder or Centre-back and currently play for Tochigi City FC.

 Career

 On 7 March 2023, Henik announcement officially transfer to Kanto club, Tochigi City FC for ahead of 2023 season.

 Career statistics

 Club

-Updated to the 10 March 2023.
+Updated to the end of 2023 season.

+International career

+In late July 2013, Henik was called up to the Equatorial Guinea national football team for a friendly that was going to happen on the 14th of the following month.
+However, the match was later cancelled, preventing him to travel and get naturalize – Equatorial Guinea used to field Brazilian footballers at the time.
+He was never called up again.